Sapporo Snow Festival 2023

 SAPPORO, Japan (Jan.
-29, 2023) - Sailors, assigned to Naval Air Facility Misawa, and tenant commands, build a snow sculpture of a Navy ship’s bow during the 74th Annual Sapporo Snow Festival.
+31, 2023) - Culinary Specialist 2nd Class Matthew Avery Poole, assigned to Naval Air Facility Misawa, adds water to snow to create finer detail for a snow sculpture of a Navy ship’s bow during the 74th Annual Sapporo Snow Festival.
 This is the 38th year the U.S. Navy has participated in the festival, allowing Sailors a unique opportunity to experience Japanese culture and tradition while strengthening the close friendship between the U.S. Navy and the citizens of Japan.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Unique Byrd)

 |Date Taken: